jguecaimburu/caf-project/README.md

 - `viewheightDuration`: The `viewheightDuration` is the size of the scrolling range from the starting point mentioned before.
 It is also measured in vh.

 So:
-Starting Scroll = Y Position - Anticipation (limited to > 0)
+Starting Scroll (limited to > 0) = Y Position - Anticipation.

-Ending Scroll = Starting Scroll + Duration  (limited to the scrolling size of the page)
+Ending Scroll (limited to the scrolling size of the page) = Starting Scroll + Duration.

 Where to start and finish an animation is defined relative to the element style position and the viewport size.